-Ghee – clarified butter with roots in ancient India – has received increasing attention recently.
+Ghee, a clarified butter with roots in ancient India, has received increasing attention due to claims of various health benefits.

-Not least, thanks to the ketogenic diet, awareness of high-quality fats such as ghee and their effects on health and weight loss are growing.
+Not least, thanks to the ketogenic diet, awareness of high-quality fats such as ghee and their effects on health and weight loss is growing.

-Nevertheless, only a few people know what ghee butter is and which advantages ghee fat offers.
+Nevertheless, only a few people know what ghee butter is and which variety of benefits ghee butter offers.

 What Is Ghee?